replicatedhq/replicated-starter-ship/README.md

 #### Note about appliance

 While the Makefile includes a task for `release-appliance`, this is still very much a ship-focused starter project.
-The correct workflow for delivering the same Kubernetes manifests to both Ship and Appliance apps will depend greatly on how your team ships code.
+The optimal workflow for delivering the same Kubernetes manifests to both Ship and Appliance apps will depend greatly on how your team ships code.
 An example workflow is shown below.

 ![](./img/workflow.png)